rnanosaur/rnanosaur.github.io/_docs/07-install.md

 Go on [NVIDIA Jetpack](https://developer.nvidia.com/embedded/Jetpack) webpage and download the latest **SD Card Image** for your NVIDIA Jetson.

-**WARNING** Please download the right version for your NVIDIA Jetson 2Gb or 4Gb {: .notice--warning}
+**:warning: WARNING** Please download the right version for your NVIDIA Jetson 2Gb or 4Gb {: .notice--warning}

 1. Download the last [NVIDIA Jetpack](https://developer.nvidia.com/embedded/Jetpack)